Anne Heche: 2010–2022: Later acting career

 At the time of her death in August 2022, Heche had completed filming several films that were still in post-production and where she would appear posthumously.
 One of these films was Girl in Room 13 that aired as part of Lifetime's "Ripped from the Headlines" film series.
 The movie is about human trafficking and was dedicated in memory of Heche.
-Wildfire: The Legend of the Cherokee Ghost Horse is slated to be the final screen performance for Heche, which is a family-appeal film based on the worldwide hit song by Michael Martin Murphey.
-She also appeared with Alec Baldwin in the upcoming disaster action film Supercell, released on March 17, 2023.
+Wildfire: The Legend of the Cherokee Ghost Horse is slated to be the final screen performance for Heche, which is a family-appeal film based on the song "Wildfire" by Michael Martin Murphey.
+She also appeared with Alec Baldwin in the disaster action film Supercell, released on March 17, 2023.

 Other media

 In 2001, Heche published a memoir titled Call Me Crazy, which discussed her family and career background, as well as disclosed her history of mental illness and alleged childhood sexual abuse by her father.
 In 2021, on her Better Together podcast, she said that she was working on a second memoir tentatively titled Call Me Sane.
 In September 2022, the second memoir, now titled Call Me Anne, was submitted in manuscript form shortly before her death and was announced for a January 2023 publication.

-Heche has also narrated several audiobooks, notably, a self-narrated audiobook of Call Me Crazy, as well as narrating audiobook versions of Stephen King's The Girl Who Loved Tom Gordon (1999) and Tess Gerritsen's Vanish (2005; co-narrated by Ilyana Kadushin).
+Heche also narrated several audiobooks, notably, a self-narrated audiobook of Call Me Crazy, as well as narrating audiobook versions of Stephen King's The Girl Who Loved Tom Gordon (1999) and Tess Gerritsen's Vanish (2005; co-narrated by Ilyana Kadushin).
 In 2017, Heche hosted a weekly radio show on SiriusXM with Jason Ellis entitled Love and Heche.
 In late 2020, Heche and Heather Duffy Boylston launched a podcast titled Better Together.